Naming — Age-old advice on how to name a new business.

-Small business owners, start-up entrepreneurs and Marketing Directors of mid-sized firms don’ t have that luxury.
-Often they try the do-it-yourself approach.
+Small business owners, start-up entrepreneurs and Marketing Directors of mid-sized firms don’t have that luxury.
+Often they try the do-it-yourself approach to naming a business.
 (How hard can it be, right?)
 Or worse yet, they have a contest.
 They throw the fate of their business into the hands of a faceless crowd that knows nothing about their business model or brand personality.

 Naming is one of the toughest creative disciplines you’ll ever find.
 Alex Frankel, in his book Word Craft, said “naming is like songwriting or Haiku, but it’s even more tightly constrained.
 You have to evoke shades of meaning in very small words.”

 In other words, you really can’t teach the average business owner how to come up with a great business name.
 It’s even hard to teach a great writer to do naming projects.

 Analytical people have a very hard time coming up with business names that have any nuance at all.
 Their brains simply aren’t wired for the lateral thinking it takes to concoct a name from nothing.
 So they usually end up borrowed names using terms with very literal, unimaginative meaning that wouldn’t pass muster for old Claude Hopkins, much less a skeptical, modern consumer.

-The most common trap is the local, “tell ’em where we’re at” business name… Just borrow a geographic location, and tack on what you do.
+The most common naming trap is the local, “tell ’em where we’re at” business name… Just borrow a geographic location, and tack on what you do.